 Sebaceous filaments on the nose can sometimes draw extra attention, mainly because our noses typically have larger pores and more active oil glands.
 This makes sebaceous filaments more visible, appearing as small, gray or yellowish dots in the pores.

-They’re often mistaken for blackheads, but unlike their acne counterparts, sebaceous filaments aren’t a sign of clogged pores or skin troubles.
 While it can be tempting to start squeezing at your nose to get rid of them, you’ll have to resist.
 Overdoing it with extractions or harsh treatments can do more harm than good, potentially irritating or damaging the skin on your nose or causing broken capillaries.
 These filaments are there for a reason, and if you did remove them, they will just quickly refill.

 The best approach?
 Embrace gentle skin care practices and put aside the magnifying mirror.
 Regular cleansing, light exfoliation, and controlling excess sebum can help keep your nose looking clear and healthy without going overboard.
 You can occasionally use a clay mask or a hydrocolloid nose patch to absorb excess oil on your nose when you need a quick fix.

 In the age of impossibly smooth-skinned filters on social media, sebaceous filaments might feel like imperfections when you look at them up close in the mirror.
 But remember that they are not a skin problem—rather they are a normal feature of healthy skin, especially for oilier skin types, helping to transport and regulate sebum.
-They remind us that sometimes, the best skincare approach is one that respects and supports our skin’s natural processes.
+They remind us that the best skincare approach is one that respects and supports our skin’s natural processes.

 Total